Tobiadefami/fuxion/README.md

 ## Normalization

-We can obtain a better understanding of data when it has been normalized into component parts or structured form.
+Unstructured data is prevalent in databases and is not often useful.
+Using `datasynth`, we can obtain a better understanding of data and make it useful by normalizing it into component parts or structured form.
 Like the generator example, we have a normalization template that contains prompts that instructs the chain on how to achieve this.

 ```
 Format the following address as a list of python dictionaries of the form: